geobarrod/KDE-Services/README.md

 Enables the following functionalities on the Dolphin's right click menu of KDE-4.x:

-- Convert several video formats to MPEG-1, MPEG-4, AVI, VCD, SVCD, DVD, 3GP, FLV.
+- Convert several video formats to MPEG-1, MPEG-4, AVI, VCD, SVCD, DVD, 3GP or FLV.
-- Extract the audio track of several video formats and convert them to MP3 and FLAC.
+- Extract the audio track of several video formats and convert them to MP3 or FLAC.
-- Convert several audio files to MP3 and FLAC.
+- Convert several audio files to MP3 or FLAC.
 - Send file to Thunderbird as email attachment.
 (This service need Thunderbird installed)
 - Burn ISO image; in place ISO image mounting and unmounting, as well as the possibility of getting the MD5sum, SHA1sum, SHA256sum, SHA512sum of the ISO image.